Sugar Act: Effect on the American colonies

 For if our Trade may be taxed why not our Lands?
 Why not the Produce of our Lands & every thing we possess or make use of?
 This we apprehend annihilates our Charter Right to govern & tax ourselves – It strikes our British Privileges, which as we have never forfeited them, we hold in common with our Fellow Subjects who are Natives of Britain: If Taxes are laid upon us in any shape without our having a legal Representation where they are laid, are we not reduced from the Character of free Subjects to the miserable State of tributary Slaves?

 In August 1764, fifty Boston merchants agreed to stop purchasing British luxury imports, and in both Boston and New York City there were movements to increase colonial manufacturing.
 There were sporadic outbreaks of violence, most notably in Rhode Island.
 Overall, however, there was not an immediate high level of protest over the Sugar Act in either New England or the rest of the colonies.
-That would begin in the later part of the next year when the Stamp Act 1765 was passed.
+That would begin in the later part of the next year when the Stamp Act 1765 (5 Geo.
+3. c.
+12) was passed.

 The act was replaced with the Revenue Act 1766 (6 Geo.
 3. c.
 52), which reduced the tax to one penny per gallon on molasses imports, British or foreign.
 This occurred around the same time that the Stamp Act 1765 was repealed.

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
-59).
+59), which came into force on 15 July 1867.